askowno/RLE_wet/README.md

 -   Criterion A3 (historical decline in ecosystem extent), based on land cover 2022, compared to historical potential extent.

--   Criterion B1ai was applied using EOO calculations with ongoing decline defined as habitat loss RoD (Rate of Decline) of \>= 0.4% per year calculated frrm land cover change data
+-   Criterion B1ai was applied using EOO calculations with ongoing decline defined as habitat loss RoD (Rate of Decline) of \>= 0.4% per year calculated from land cover change data

 -   Criterion B1aii was applied using EOO calculations with ongoing decline defined as a decline in the extent of good/moderate condition estuarine extent (PES Classes A, B, C) from the previous PES assessment period (2018 - 2024).